 The drugs work by disrupting the growth of cells and stopping them from dividing.
 You can have chemotherapy as a tablet, an injection just under your skin, or as an injection into a vein.
 You might have just one drug or a combination of drugs.

 The type of chemotherapy you have depends on your type of CMML and your general health.
-If you have just been diagnosed your first chemotherapy is likely to be cytarabine, hydroxyurea or azacitidine.
+If you have just been diagnosed your first chemotherapy might be azacitidine, hydroxycarbamide or low dose cytarabine.

 Donor stem cell transplant